 Positive IHC or MSI test results indicate that you have malfunctions in the genes that are connected to Lynch syndrome.
-But results can't tell you if you have Lynch syndrome or not since some people develop these gene mutations only in their cancer cells.
+But results can't tell you whether you have Lynch syndrome because some people develop these gene mutations only in their cancer cells.
 People with Lynch syndrome have these gene mutations in all of their cells.
-About 15 percent of all colon cancers have a positive MSI result, but most aren't caused by Lynch syndrome.
+A small portion of all colon cancers have a positive MSI result, but most aren't caused by Lynch syndrome.
 Newer tests can help determine if a tumor is Lynch syndrome related or not.

 Results of genetic testing may show:

 Your genetic counselor can discuss the benefits and risks of genetic testing with you.
-He or she will explain what genetic testing can tell you and what it can't.
+He or she can explain what genetic testing can tell you and what it can't.

 Treatments and drugs